-(1) keio.jp portal
+(1) keio.jp

 This website provides an integrated menu of various services offered by the Keio Single Sign-On System.
+The latest information, including notifications, calls to visit offices, and event announcements are posted on the top page.
+Check this page on a daily basis.